SU-IST707-SP26/group-project-algorithm-architects/admin/WORKLOG.md

 ## 2026-04-17— XGBoost Modeling, Evaluation, and Ranking Support (Poorvi)

 **Context:** Completed end-to-end XGBoost modeling for all five stocks, generated a unified prediction dataset, and extended the model outputs to support ranking-based investment decisions.
+Focused on improving ARIMA-based stock prediction and aligning the model with project goals of ranking and investment decision-making.

 **Work Completed:**
 - **(Poorvi)** Built and executed the XGBoost pipeline for GOOGL, AAPL, MSFT, AMZN, and NVDA, including preprocessing, feature engineering, target creation, time-based train/test split, model training, and prediction generation.